denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 -The homepage includes an about text and picture, small preview sections of the shop page and booking page.

--Navigation menu bar with buttons leading to different pages of the website like "Home", "Book an Appointment", "Shop", "FAQS".
+-Navigation menu bar with buttons leading to different pages of the website like "Home", "Book an Appointment", "Shop", "FAQS", "Checkout".

 -When hovering over navigation bar buttons, there wil be an animation.

 -When reduced to a smaller screen size, there will be a hamburger menu storing the navbar buttons.

--E-commerce page includes, pictures of products, product description and prices.
+-E-commerce page includes, pictures of products and prices.

 -Booking page which takes in customer's information like name, contact number and date/time.
 When user clicks the "book" button, an alert message will appear to indicate booking confirmation.

+-Checkout page shows image of item, name, price and total.
+It also give users the option to enter a discount code.

 -Reviews and tesimonials, includes pictures, ratings and comments.